NCEAS/metadig-engine/README.md

 ## Using the library elsewhere

 There are two options for utilizing MDQ features in other projects.
-The mdqengine artifcat can be included in other Maven projects like any other dependency and all public classes and methods will be readily available to that project.
+The metadig-engine artifcat can be included in other Maven projects like any other dependency and all public classes and methods will be readily available to that project.

 For Metacat, we have used a looser coupling in that there is no build dependency.
 Metacat can be configured to interact with the MDQ webapp through the defined REST API that it exposes.
 So, for example, any time a new metadata document is added to Metacat, we submit the document to the MDQ via the REST API and then save the returned results as another object in that Metacat repository.
 See the mdq-webapp project for details on the MDQ REST API.